Medical expert of the article

 Who to contact?

-Treatment of the urogenital candidiasis
+Treatment urogenital candidiasis

-- Presentation of information on behavior during treatment.
+- Providing information on behavior during treatment.

-- Gathering of a sexual anamnesis.
+- Collection of sexual anamnesis.

-- false positive result of the study;
+- false positive test result;

 - non-compliance with treatment regimen, inadequate therapy;

-- Vulvovaginitis is caused by yeast-like fungi other than C. Albicans;
+- vulvovaginitis is caused by yeast-like fungi other than C. albicans;

 Patient education